PatchedConic/Epoch/README.md

 $$S = \sum_{i=0}^{n-1}x_i*p_i$$

 The check digit is then derived by taking $S\ mod\ 34$ and converting the result back to a base-34 character.
 The result is then appended to the timecode and any prepending characters to form the complete ID.

+## Reference Implementation - Epoch
+This reference implementation provides CLI, and GUI functionality.
+### CLI Usage
+The reference implementation may be used with a number of options.
+Pass the -h or --help switch for help with syntax.

+With no options passed, the `Epoch` will produce a single, valid ID.

+#### num_ID
+Passing an integer value will produce `num_ID` valid ID's.

+#### -f --file <filepath>
+Saves either a singular or multiple ID's to `<filepath>.csv`

+#### -g --gui
+Launches GUI.

+#### -c --check <ID>
+Will perform a check on `<ID>` and return `Pass` or `Fail`.

+#### --version
+Prints program version number.

+### GUI Usage
+The reference implementation's GUI can be launched either with the GUI binary (Windows only) or by using the -g --gui switch with the binary.
+The GUI provides utilities for generate single values, checking single values, or generating multiple values.